Aliyov/Penny-Trade/README.md

 - User-defined variables in this version include:
   1. Number of price points to be generated.
   2. Probability of price increase or decrease.
+  3. Price gap between points. (if set to 200 and initial point is 62200 next possible output either 62400 or 6200).
-  3. Start date for price generation.
+  4. Start date for price generation.
-  4. Name of the simulation output file.
+  5. Name of the simulation output file.

 ### News Analysis Features (Python Code)
 - Automatically fetches and analyzes news content using a free-tier API.